Exclusive: Italy's Ferragamo to set up executive committee, delay CEO choice - sources

 Both sources said that Alessandro Corsi, head of the group’s EMEA region and former investor relations manager, had recently come out as a top adviser to Ferragamo, having previously clashed with Poletto’s management choices.

-A spokeswoman for the group said: “There is not only one manager but many valid people within the group on whom Ferragamo relies to define a new organisational structure.”
+A spokeswoman for the group said: “There is not only one manager but many valid people within the group on whom Ferragamo relies to define a new organizational structure.”

 She declined to comment further on management plans.